ml-cube/ml3-platform-docs/md-docs/api/python/client.md

 ---
 Update a detection event rule.

+**Allowed Roles:**

+- At least `PROJECT_EDIT` for that project
+- `COMPANY_OWNER`
+- `COMPANY_ADMIN`

 **Args**

 * **rule_id**  : the id of the rule to update
 * **name**  : the name of the rule.
+If None, keeps the existing value.
 * **model_id**  : the id of the model, only required if event_type
-* **detection_event_type**  : the type of detection event that this
-* **monitoring_target**  : the type of monitoring target that this
-* **severity**  : the level of severity of the detection event that
-* **actions**  : the list of actions to execute, in order, when the

-If None, keeps the existing value.

     is set to PERFORMANCE.
 If None, keeps the existing value.

-rule should respond to.
+* **detection_event_type**  : the type of detection event that this rule should respond to.
 If None, keeps the existing value.

-rule should respond to.
+* **monitoring_target**  : the type of monitoring target that this rule should respond to.
 If None, keeps the existing value.

-this rule should respond to.
+* **severity**  : the level of severity of the detection event that this rule should respond to.
 If None, keeps the existing value.

-conditions of the rule are matched.
+* **actions**  : the list of actions to execute, in order, when the conditions of the rule are matched.
 If None, keeps the existing value.

+**Raises**

+`CreateDetectionEventRuleException`

 ### .delete_detection_event_rule
 ```python